L'ultima poesia

-"L'ultima poesia" is a 2024 song by Italian rapper Geolier and singer-songwriter Ultimo.
-The song was produced by Takagi & Ketra and released by Warner Music on 22 March 2024 as the second single from Geolier's third studio album Dio lo sa.
+"L'ultima poesia" is a song by Italian rapper Geolier and Italian singer Ultimo.
+The song was produced by Takagi & Ketra and released by Warner Music on 22 March 2024 as the second single from Geolier's third studio album, Dio lo sa.

 The song peaked at number 1 on the Italian singles chart.

 Music video

 The music video of "L'ultima poesia" was shot in Naples and released via Geolier's YouTube channel.